 The performance of the auditor of the Company during the year has been reviewed by the Audit Committee.
-In 2023, the remuneration paid and payable to the auditor of the Company for the provision of the Group's audit services and other services were HK\$2,100,000 and HK\$343,000 respectively.
-The other services mainly include interim review and tax compliance services.
+In 2024, the remuneration paid and payable to the auditor of the Company for the provision of the Group's audit services and other services were HK\$2,150,000 and HK\$472,000 respectively.
+The other services mainly include agreed-upon procedures on interim financial statements and tax compliance services.